AleksAttanasio/ce-ai-eng-exercise/readme.md

 Provide your implementation and explain your design choices.

 ## Exercise 3 - Agent Development
+Develop an agent-based system for internet research and hallucination detection.
+The system should:

+- Retrieve information from online sources.
+- Verify reliability to reduce hallucinations.
+- Provide a structured, sourced response.

-Enhance your RAG system by implementing an agent-based approach.
-You can use the framework you prefer (Crew.ai, Langgraph, Langflow)
+Use any framework you prefer (Crew.ai, Langgraph, Langflow) to orchestrate the agent’s workflow.

 ## Exercise 4 - Performance Evaluation
 In the dataset you can find the golden response to the sample question.
 Evaluate the performance of your RAG system using:
 - **ROUGE** scores comparing your system's responses to the sample ground truth answers provided
 - **BLEU** scores for measuring text generation quality
-- A custom relevance metric that assesses how well your system's responses address the specific user questions
+- A custom relevance metric that assesses how well your system's responses address the specific user questions You can use the output from exercise 2 or the values in the column sample_answer.